Why your vpn keeps turning on and how to fix it – a quick guide to understand the issue, troubleshoot effectively, and keep your connection stable.

 My VPN keeps turning on after I install a new app.
 What should I do?

 New apps could trigger network profiles or re-enable network services.
 Recheck your VPN’s auto-connect settings, review any new app’s permissions, and consider temporarily disabling the new app to see if the issue resolves.
-Why your vpn isnt working with hbo max and how to fix it

 Can a VPN conflict with my antivirus or firewall?